Bird Scooter Accident Lawyer in Atlanta, GA

 Safety is a large priority to the cities that acquire Bird scooters as concerns of accidents and liability issues come into play.
 Bird scooters accidents can become fatal as the Bird scooter are less visible on the roads, and they pose a weak protective barrier between the rider and the pedestrians, cars, and objects that are around them.

 Injuries from Bird scooters can result from a multitude of reasons such as

 - Encountering road hazards

-A big problem seen among Bird scooter accidents is difficulty of sharing the roads.
+A big problem seen among Bird scooter accidents is the difficulty of sharing the roads.
 There have been multiple reports of

 - Hit-and-run accidents of cars hitting scooter riders

 - Motorcyclist and cars swerving in order to avoid collision with riders, resulting in accidents